zangman/de10-nano/01_getting_started.md

 - [Final words](#final-words)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Summary

+If you have never worked with SoCs, this page will help you understand why an SoC like the DE10-Nano is quite different from a regular FPGA.

 ## SoCs are different from standard FPGAs